ossec/ossec-docs/docs/manual/rootcheck.rst

    files and the Makedev script.
 A lot of rootkits use the /dev to hide files.
    This technique can detect even non-public rootkits.
 #.
 Scan the whole filesystem looking for unusual files and permission problems.
 Files
-   owned by root, with written permission to others are very dangerous and the rootkit detection will look for them.
+   owned by root, with write permission to others are very dangerous, and the rootkit detection will look for them.
 Suid files, hidden directories and files will also be inspected.
 #.
 Look for the presence of hidden processes.
 We use getsid() and kill() to check if
    any pid is being used or not.
 If the pid is being used, but "ps" can't see it, it is the indication of kernel-level rootkit or a trojaned version of "ps".
-We also verify the output of kill and getsid that should be the same.
+We also verify that the output of kill and getsid are the same.
 #.
 Look for the presence of hidden ports.
 We use bind() to check every tcp and udp port
    on the system.
 If we can't bind to the port (it's being used), but netstat does not show it, we probably have a rootkit installed